 The institutions with which your account trades or invests may encounter financial difficulties that impair the operational capabilities or the capital position of your account.
 A futures broker is generally required by U.S. law to segregate all funds received from such broker's customers from such broker's proprietary assets.
 If the futures broker did not do so to the full extent required by law, your account's assets might not be fully protected in the event of the bankruptcy of the futures broker.
-Furthermore, in the event of the futures broker's combined customer accounts, even though certain property specifically traceable to your account (for example, Treasury bills deposited by your account with the futures broker as margin) was held by the futures broker.
+Furthermore, in the event of the futures broker's bankruptcy, your account could be limited to recovering only a pro rata share of all available funds segregated on behalf of the futures broker's combined customer accounts, even though certain property specifically traceable to your account (for example, Treasury bills deposited by your account with the futures broker as margin) was held by the futures broker.
 Furthermore, dealers in forward contracts are not regulated by the U.S. Commodity Exchange Act and are not obligated to segregate customer assets.

-Although Campbell regularly monitors the financial condition of the counterparties it uses, if your account's counterparties were to become insolvent or the subject of liquidation proceedings in the United

-States (either under the Securities Investor Protection Act of the United States Bankruptcy Code), there exists the risk that the recovery of your account's assets from such counterparty will be delayed or be a value less than the value of the assets originally entrusted to such counterparty.
+Although Campbell regularly monitors the financial condition of the counterparties it uses, if your account's counterparties were to become insolvent or the subject of liquidation proceedings in the United States (either under the Securities Investor Protection Act of the United States Bankruptcy Code), there exists the risk that the recovery of your account's assets from such counterparty will be delayed or be a value less than the value of the assets originally entrusted to such counterparty.